danielcahli/data-science-learning/introduction/python-intermediate/README.md

 This script validates a Sudoku solution by checking whether each row and each column contains all digits from 1 to 9 exactly once.

 ## 6. Timer
+This script defines a Timer class that simulates a 24-hour digital clock.
+Initialization: A Timer object starts with specified hours, minutes, and seconds (default 00:00:00).
+Formatting: Time is always displayed in HH:MM:SS format.
+Methods: next_second() → moves the clock forward by one second, handling wrap-around after 23:59:59 → 00:00:00. prev_second() → moves the clock backward by one second, handling wrap-around before 00:00:00 → 23:59:59.

 ## 7. Triangle